Last updated 10 September 2018

 Indeed, for a growing number of public stakeholders and citizens, it's already a day-to-day reality.
 As a result, a revolution in the way that individuals interact with public institutions is underway.
 And the private sector is fast getting in on the act too.

-In this dossier, we'll highlight the five key digital identity trends that are set to shape the landscape in 2017.
+In this dossier, we'll highlight the five key digital identity trends that are set to shape the landscape in 2018 and beyond.

 National ID schemes increased in number, visibility and reach

 - The UN and World Bank ID4D initiatives set a goal of providing everyone on the planet with a

 - Numerous new

 national eID programs (including card and/or mobile-based schemes) were launched or initiated.
 Examples include new schemes in

 Algeria, Belgium (mobile ID), Cameroon, Ecuador, Jordan, Kyrgyzstan, Italy, Iran, Japan, Senegal, Thailand, Turkey, major announcements in Afghanistan, Denmark, the Netherlands, Bulgaria, the Maldives, Norway, Liberia, Poland, Jamaica, Sri Lanka, Zambia and a pilot scheme in Myanmar.
 Some of these programs now include